mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/index.md

 - DKP Insights Management: Runs on the Kommander [Management](../clusters/management-cluster) cluster.
 - DKP Insights Engine: Runs on each [Attached](../clusters/) Kubernetes cluster.

-DKP Insights Engine needs be to explicitly enabled on each Attached cluster, instructions are found in the section on [Insights Setup and Configuration](./insights-setup/).
+You must enable the DKP Insights Engine explicitly on each Attached cluster.
+You can find instructions in the section on [Insights Setup and Configuration](./insights-setup/).

 DKP Insights Engine collects events and metrics on the Attached cluster, and uses rule-based heuristics on potential problems of varying criticality, so they can be quickly identified and resolved.
 These Insights are then forwarded and displayed in the DKP Insights Dashboard.

-Within the DKP Insights Dashboard, insights can be filtered for a selected cluster or project by:
+Within the DKP Insights Dashboard, you can filter insights for a selected cluster or project by:

 - Project name
 - Cluster name